spark-engine/event/README.md

 ```

 Just like `ready`, this adds your callback to an array, fired from a single listener.
 If a function is added after `page:change` has been fired, it will fire immediately.

+<a name="beforeVisit"></a>
+### beforeVisit( callback )
+<code>event.beforeVisit()</code> lets you add callbacks to be fired whenever a `page:-before-visit` or `turbolinks:before-visit` event is fired.
+This enables you
+to do work on a page between when an interaction triggers a new page load and when that page load request begins.
+If you are using Turbolinks you'll be able to
+interact with the `event` object to inspect things like `event.data.url` and know which page is being loaded.

+<a name="beforeUnload"></a>
+### beforeUnload( callback )
+<code>event.beforeUnload()</code> will trigger whenever you are about to leave the current page, calling `event.preventDefault()` will throw up the "leave this
+page?" modal dialog on supporting browsers.

+<a name="beforeChange"></a>
+### beforeChange( callback )
+<code>event.beforeChange()</code> triggers callbacks when the page is about to change, this is a generic rollup of `beforeunload`, `page:request-start` and `turbolinks:request-start`.
+In Turbolinks world, `request-start` is triggered for all page transition events which Turbolinks handles, including back navigation, which isn't covered by `before-visit`.
+Using `beforeChange` you can be sure your event triggers before a page is left.

 <a name="scroll"></a>
 ### scroll( callback )